ralves20/test-automation-api-exercises/README.md

-# temp_cpiva-restapi-automation-mission
+# Test Automation Exercises
-This is a TEMPORARY repository that contains a technical "mission" to cpiva automate some Rest APIs using RestAssured following all the best practices that he knows
+This is a repository TO STUDY, it contains a technical "mission" automate some Rest APIs using RestAssured following all the best practices that you know.

 ## REQUIREMENTS